erdemkosk/envolve-ts/README.md

 5. **Comparison**: Envolve can compare two .env files and highlight the differences, making it easier to identify changes in your configuration.

+## Commands
+ls: LIST environment variables in an .env file for a specific service.
+Select a service and view its environment variables.

+sync: SYNC backs up your current project's .env file, restores the variables from a global .env file, and creates a symbolic link to the latest environment settings.
+This command is invaluable for maintaining consistency and easily switching between environment configurations while working on different projects.

+ua or update-all: The UPDATE-ALL command is a handy utility for updating a specific environment variable across multiple service-specific .env files.
+You'll be prompted to enter the old and new values, and then it will automatically update these values in all relevant service .env files.

+comp or compare: The COMPARE command is a handy utility for differences in two different files with the same variable.

+c or create: CREATE a new env file for a specific service.

+cp or copy: COPY an .env file to the current folder as a symlink.

+u or update: UPDATE a single .env file for a specific service.

 ## Contributors

 A big thank you to all the contributors who have helped make Envolve better: